 Confused about which fats are healthy and want to understand why omega-3 fats are an important part of a healthy diet?
-In this podcast episode and blog, Registered Dietitian Nutritionist Lisa Henderson clears up the confusion with her simple, clear style.
-She gives a quick but thorough discussion of: their health benefits, the different types, which foods and supplements are good sources and how much you might aim to get each week.
+In this podcast episode and blog, I clear up the confusion with a quick but thorough discussion of: their health benefits, the different types, which foods and supplements are good sources and how much you might aim to get each week.
 Listen or read – your choice!

 What are they?
 Omega 3 fatty acids are a type of polyunsaturated fats that are widely considered to be a healthy type of fat and a better option than saturated fats.
 Having a moderate intake of fats in your overall diet is important for a balanced diet and also for weight management.
 Fats fill a variety of roles in the healthy functioning of your body, but all fats are high in calories.
 So, the Goldilocks rule applies for fats – you want a moderate amount that’s just right, not too little, not too much.